Despite upheaval, Venezuela’s Maduro touts an anniversary

 Maduro tweeted that the May 20, 2018, election, was a “victory” for Venezuelans, though the opposition and many countries have derided it as unfair.

-The government staged a rally on the anniversary, and members of a loyalist assembly delivered speeches.
+He referred to a recent effort by Norway to mediate between Venezuela’s opposing factions and said he favored dialogue, though critics accuse him of using past negotiations to play for time.

+“Why don’t they respond when I make this proposal?”
+Maduro said of his election offer to the opposition, which is demanding that he step down to make way for a transitional government before elections can be held.

+Meanwhile, members of a loyalist assembly assigned by Maduro to write a new constitution decided to extend their work until the end of 2020.
 The assembly rivals the opposition-controlled congress, headed by Juan Guaidó, that says Maduro has steered Venezuela toward authoritarian rule and ruined the economy.

 The United States has imposed sanctions on Venezuela in a bid to unseat Maduro, compounding the problems of the country’s deteriorating oil industry.
 Maduro says Guaidó is a pawn in a U.S. coup plot.